 Note: This methodology was developed using the best available data; however, a few points need to be made concerning the limitations in the data, particularly with vehicle miles traveled (VMT), which is collected and annually reported by MDOT-SHA following FHWA requirements.
 One limitation is in calculating rates for Worcester County, an Eastern Shore County with many vacation destination areas for warmer weather visitors.
 The population of Worcester County is modest compared to other jurisdictions but swells seasonally from a residential population of approximately 53,000, with around 7,000 in the vacation hotspot Ocean City, whereas during the summer months it is around 345,000 summer vacationers, and 8 million visitors annually.
-The crash rates are derived from the number of fatal and injury incidents per Worcester County is affected by this limitation.
+The crash rates are derived from the number of fatal and injury incidents per Worcester County residential population, not seasonal populations, therefore the overrepresentation of crashes in Worcester County is affected by this limitation.
 Nevertheless, the risk to residents and visitors alike is similar to other areas in the state, and program planning considers when populations are highest and most at risk.
 For example, Worcester County ranks high in impaired driving crash rates, most likely due to the seasonal behavior of visitors and drivers related to alcohol consumption.
 While the rate is higher for Worcester County compared to the statewide rate, the highest risk is in the summer months and that is when resources are deployed to address safety concerns.